nathancarter/weblurch/doc/plan.md

 ## Functions in Group Types

- * When the user clicks inside a group's tag, call a function in the Group type to determine what should be on the context menu.
-Extend the context menu as that function suggests.
  * Create a function in Group types for handling the setup of newly inserted Groups.
 Call it whenever a new group is created.
  * Create a function in Group types for handling the finalization of just-